NeneWang/docs/docs/journal/Readme.md

 More or less this can even serve as a catch-all for including all the work that it's neither a project or a anything else

-- The idea of the journal is to also be shareable so no shady stuff here please!